-Once all submission components are prepared in line with the guidelines, and ready for the upload, please submit your paper through the Manuscript Central site at https://mc.manuscriptcentral.com/itsm.
-There, please select the option “Magazine Regular Paper”.
+Once all submission components are prepared in line with the guidelines, and ready for the upload, please submit your manuscript via the IEEE Author Portal at https://ieee.atyponrex.com/journal/itsm.

-In the case of any doubt please do contact the Magazine’s Editor-in-Chief before making any attempt to submit your paper.
-The Magazine’s Editor-in-Chief, Dr Ljubo Vlacic, can be contacted via email: firstname.lastname@example.org or mob: +61 417 633 501.
+In the case of any doubt please do contact the Magazine’s Editor-in-Chief before making any attempt to submit your manuscript.
+The Magazine’s Editor-in-Chief, Yisheng Lv, can be contacted via email: email@example.com.

 The articles in this journal are peer reviewed in accordance with the requirements set forth in the IEEE PSPB Operations Manual (sections 8.2.1.C & 8.2.2.A).
 Each published article was reviewed by a minimum of two independent reviewers using a single-blind peer review process, where the identities of the reviewers are not known to the authors, but the reviewers know the identities of the authors.
 Articles will be screened for plagiarism before acceptance.